harrison-ai/dataeng-software-tech-task/README.md

 help us get to know you through your code - how you break down a problem, how you structure your code, and how you communicate about it with your potential future team-mates.

-We'll be looking for well-structured, clear, maintainable code with reasonable performance characteristics.
+We'll be looking for well-structured and documented code, that is clear and maintainable with reasonable performance characteristics.
 We will *not* be looking for micro-optimisations or for every single detail to be carefully polished.

 ## About DICOM